Discover why inpatient rehabilitation at EAMC-Lanier might be the right choice for the next phase in your recovery.

 Results may vary by individual patient and facility.

 What Should You Look for in a Rehab Program?

 While treatment varies from patient to patient, all patients should participate in exercises that help with their individual problems.
 Therefore, comprehensive rehabilitation therapy should focus on the specific areas that will help you return to your normal daily activities.
 To accomplish this, you should look for a rehabilitation provider that offers care for your individual needs and includes programs focused on improvements in:

 Dressing, Bathing and Daily Life

 Why is Inpatient Rehabilitation Right for You?

 According to a study by Medicare, patients who receive inpatient rehab therapy do much better at discharge:

-- A dedicated, experienced team of doctors, nurses and physical, occupational and speech therapists
+- Dedicated, experienced team of doctors, nurses and physical and occupational therapists

 - The latest in treatment technology